 Hawaii Island, top places to visit on the east side

 The Big Island of Hawaii is quite large in terms of size and places to see and visit.
 In order to give a more adequate coverage of key sites to visit, this post covers visiting the key attractions and historic sites on the east side of the Hawaii island from Volcano through the Puna district and into Hilo and the Hamakua coastline areas and places worth visiting.
-In the next post, I’ll offer some of my must see attractions worth visiting on the west side of Hawaii Island.
+Covering a lush area, East Hawaii is green and full of tropical forests, beautiful waterfalls, botanical gardens and untouched verdant landscape.
+There’s so much to see and discover in this area, but here are some of my favorite and top places to visit on the east side of Hawaii Island.

 Volcanoes National Park